 Show/hide formula

 The show/hide formula allows you to conditionally render elements based on specific conditions.
-This enables you to create dynamic interfaces that respond to user interactions, application state and other factors.

 See how the show/hide formula controls the visibility of the card based on the toggle button.